Linklaters: History

 Linklaters spun off its offices in Bratislava, Bucharest, Budapest and Prague into a separate firm, Kinstellar (an anagram of Linklaters) in 2007.
 In the aftermath of the credit crunch in 2008, Linklaters cut 270 jobs in London, consisting of around 120 lawyers and 150 other staff.
 This was reported to be part of managing partner Simon Davies' plan to become a smaller, more profitable organisation.
 By 2008, Linklaters had the highest gross revenue of any firm in the world, $2.4 billion, buoyed by work including the firm's role as advisor to Lehman Brothers and its world number one ranking for deals by total value.

 On 1 May 2012, Linklaters entered into an integrated alliance with Australian law firm Allens.
 Allens and Linklaters operate two joint ventures in Asia: one focused on energy, resources and infrastructure services, and another on Indonesia in collaboration with domestic firm Widyawan & Partners.
 On 1 February 2013, the firm entered into an alliance with leading South African law firm Webber Wentzel.

 Linklaters also has a best-friend arrangement with Talwar Thakore & Associates, a leading Indian law firm.
 Furthermore, since 2017 the firm has operated in Saudi Arabia in agreement with Zamakhchary & Co.
 In 2018, the firm partnered with newly established Zhao Sheng Law Firm in order to practise mainland Chinese law.
 The joint operation currently has offices in the Shanghai Free-Trade Zone and in Beijing.

 In 2021, Linklaters opened an office in Dublin, structured as a separate partnership called "Linklaters & Co", which provides advice on EU law but not Irish domestic law.
+Later this same year, the firm announced its goal to cut its own Scope 1 and 2 emissions by 70 percent, and its Scope 3 emissions by 50 percent, by 2030.